Lots of smokers worry about gaining weight when they quit smoking.1 Some people worry about it so much, they never actually quit!

 - Get enough sleep.
 Believe it or not, people who regularly miss out on a good night’s sleep are more likely to put on weight.
 Another good reason to get your nightly beauty rest.4

 If you find it difficult to quit smoking and maintain your weight at the same time, do your best not to worry about it.
 Focus on quitting first.2 That’s the most important thing.
 Once you’ve mastered that, you can begin to introduce some small changes into your life that will help you to manage your weight too.3

 Quitting smoking has so many benefits for you and your family.
 Don’t let a few kilos stop you from enjoying a smoke- and nicotine-free life.

-If you're ready to quit smoking, it's well worth making an appointment to see your doctor, who can help you with a plan to quit smoking and manage potential weight gain.
+If you're ready to quit smoking, it's well worth making an appointment to see your doctor, who can assist you with a personalised quit smoking plan and manage potential weight gain.